Cray-HPE/docs-csm/operations/image_management/Image_Management_Workflows.md

 # Image Management Workflows

-Overview of how to create an image and how to customize and image.
+Overview of how to create an image and how to customize an image.

 The following workflows are intended to be high-level overviews of image management tasks.
 These workflows depict how services interact with each other during image management and help to provide a quicker and deeper understanding of how the system functions.